FRANK LLOYD WRIGHT HOUSE FOR SALE

-This Frank Lloyd Wright home built in 1906 known as the Gridley Residence is for sale, and is one of the largest Prairie style homes that Wright built.
+We are taking a look at eight Frank Lloyd Wright homes.
+This Frank Lloyd Wright house built in 1906 known as the Gridley Residence is for sale and is one of the largest Prairie-style homes that Wright built.

 It’s in Batavia, IL, a suburb about 30 miles west of Chicago.
 Listing says it’s updated with a new gourmet kitchen, media room, game room and ironwood veranda.
 Frank Lloyd Wright is considered to be the Greatest Architect in American history.
 If you want the keys to this historic gem, you probably want to look around, so let’s go.

-Updated gourmet kitchen with custom cabinets, granite, designer tile back splash, commercial range, 2 dishwashers-What!, warming drawer-ooh would love a warming drawer-, separate freezer & refrigerator (shown in above photo), microwave, and 2 sinks.
+Updated gourmet kitchen with custom cabinets, granite, designer tile backsplash, commercial range, 2 dishwashers-What!, warming drawer-ooh would love a warming drawer-, separate freezer & refrigerator (shown in the above photo), microwave, and 2 sinks.

 The woodwork details on the stairway

 Finished lower level with media room, billiard room, and it says “huge laundry (also on 2nd floor.)”